Are you looking for specific wedding video tips and tricks on shooting a winter wedding? If so, you’ve come to the right place.

 Winter is one of the best seasons for experimenting with black and white videography.
 Black and white wedding films carry a bit of retro sentimentality.
 They’re stylish, sophisticated and they place a lot of emphasis on what matters the most – the emotional charge of the event.

 Talk to your clients to find out if a black and white wedding film is something they could be interested in.
 The white snow can result in some really atmospheric shots that you can take to the next level by dropping color altogether.
-This is a process you’ll handle during the post-production process and if your clients don’t really like the idea, go back to color.
+This is a process you’ll handle during the wedding video editing and if your clients don’t really like the idea, go back to color.

 Still, you should shoot the wedding in a certain way if you’re going to go for a black and white film.
 This is something you will have to discuss in advance so that you can choose the right venues for the shots and you can frame the footage in the most adequate way.